hyperledger/indy-hipe/text/json-ld-compatibility/README.md

 expanding contexts before signing.
 This raises the bar for JSON-LD sophistication and library dependencies.

-The A2A community is not opposed to using LD Signatures for problems that need them, but has decided not to adopt the mechanism across the board.
+The DIDComm community is not opposed to using LD Signatures for problems that need them, but has decided not to adopt the mechanism across the board.
 There is [another signing mechanism](https://github.com/hyperledger/indy-hipe/pull/79) that is far simpler, and adequate for many scenarios.
 We’ll use whichever